giovannihsieh/MATH261A-project/README.md

 ## External Resources

-**Example statement:** The final report and code were written by [your name], but the following resources were used for preliminary research:
+**Example statement:** The final report and code were written by Giovanni Hsieh.

-* LLM-based chatbots (ex.
-ChatGPT Edu)
-* Online forums (ex.
-Stack Overflow).

 # Acknowledgments